cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

 # Purpose

-Standardization of terminologies specific to Cloud Native Security to bring about clarity to Cloud native security practitioners, Developers, and Operators regarding the right set of security terminologies to be used in the right context throughout the SDLC as well as their operational environments
+Standardization of terminologies specific to Cloud Native Security to bring about clarity to Cloud native security practitioners, Developers, and Operators regarding the right set of security terminologies to be used in the right context throughout the <!-- cspell:disable -->SDLC as well as their operational environments

 # Lexicon